Is Keto Diet Bad for Kidneys? Do You Have These 2 Symptoms?

 This combination makes the blood too acidic and negatively affects the liver and kidneys.
 Ketoacidosis is most likely to occur in people with type 1 diabetes who can’t produce any insulin.

-Nutritional ketosis, on the other hand, is different because the level of ketones is in a normal range.
+On the other hand, nutritional ketosis is different because the level of ketones is in a normal range.

 When you’re in ketosis, you have more ketones in your blood than usual, but not enough to cause ketoacidosis.
 The ketogenic diet is all about being in ketosis, not ketoacidosis.